shwina/still-magic/_chapters_en/correct.md

     -   E.g., [Shapiro-Wilk test][shapiro-wilk] that data is normal
     -   Requires a tolerance, but at least you're now making your tolerances specific
 -   Alternative: use a non-parametric test
+    -   Kolmogorov Smirnov test checks that an empirical distribution fits a ideal distribution
+    -   Chi-square test check whether the two distributions are the same or different
+    -   t-stat test is good for testing how far out of the mean something is
 -   Create histogram of results for test data
     -   Verify that subsequent data fits histogram
     -   Although you still have to decide what "fits" means
     -   And you have to